mattjboland/ci-milestonethree/README.md

 * [CSS](https://www.w3.org/Style/CSS/Overview.en.html) CSS was used for styling.
 * [Python](https://www.python.org/) This was used in the Backend due to its easy read ability and also at its versatile.
 * [JavaScript](https://www.javascript.com/) This was used to manipulate the DOM and to add dynamic Features.

+#### Dependencies

+    There is a list of Dependencies required to run the app, these packages are listed in the requirements.txt file.
+    These can be installed by typing the following statement into the terminal and pressing enter.

 ### Libraries